 If you look at natural science researchers instead of engineering, you again see no paradox.

-On the other hand, if you compare to GII instead of GGI, you do see an effect in the most gender-equal countries:
+On the other hand, if you use GII instead of GGGI, you do see a small effect in the most gender-equal countries:

 So, is there a gender-equality paradox?
 Three points.